arzwa/Whale.jl/docs/src/generated/rectree.md

 rectrees[1]  # have a look at the first family
 ```

-This shows all trees observed in the sample, ranked by their observed
+This shows all reconciled trees observed in the sample, ranked by their
-frequency.
+observed frequency (approximate posterior probability).

+!!! note
+    Not all trees for the same family have an equal number of nodes, since they
+    can have distinct numbers of loss nodes.

-Now we'll make a plot of the most probable tree for the first gene family
+Now we'll make a plot of the most probable tree for the first gene family.

 ```@example rectree
 using PalmTree, Parameters, Luxor